chizhdev/chizhenka/en/index.md

   persons:
     - desc: >-
         Svetlana has got higher education in Music and Teaching.
-It means that music is always playing in our Home when she is in!
+It means that music sounds in our Home most of the time when she is in!
 Svetlana has been working with children every day for 20 years - at first it was in development centres for children, then she was working for a long time as the Head of year-round health improvement camp for children.
 And now, every day she brings activity, joy and the feeling of stability to our